mnikitha1408/nikitha-portfolio/README.md

 # About me
 Hi!
-I am Nikitha Mohan, a graduate student of Information Systems Management at CMU.
+I am Nikitha Mohan, a graduate student of Information Systems Management at Carnegie Mellon University.
-I have a background in Computer Science and picked up an interest in Natural Language Processing early on.
+I have a background in Computer Science and have always been amazed by how mere sequences of ones and zeroes are capable of simplifying life.
+I am particularly interested in teaching computers to understand and learn human language, and have been working towards it through academic courses, projects and internships.
-Through academic courses, projects and internships, I have constantly been learning more about NLP as well as a wide range of subjects from Economics to Management Consulting, and cool technology like Blockchain.
+I have also really enjoyed learning about a wide range of subjects from Economics to Management Consulting, and cool technology like Blockchain.
+Also, here are a few books I read during the summer - Simon Singh's The Codebook, Genghis Khan & the Making of the Modern World, The Nightingale.

 ## What I hope to learn
 My ideal job would be to work as a Data Scientist/Strategy Consultant.